alperiox/alperiox/README.md

 Hello!
 I'm Alper,

-I recently finished my undergraduate Mathematics studies as an honorary student, and I love working on deep learning.
+I finished my undergraduate Mathematics studies as an honorary student, and I love working on deep learning.
 I'm more interested in stable diffusion and computer vision, trying to build something I deem valuable.
 I also like to work on mathematical concepts, especially on applied mathematics in higher studies.
 I want to try and work on things I'm interested in, mainly:

 - Generative applications based on stable diffusion
 - LLMs and their inner workings ([Andrej Karpathy](https://github.com/karpathy) is just too good as an instructor)